A moperadic approach to cyclotomic associators: Moperads

 satisfying certain associativity, unit and $\mathfrak{S}$-equivariance relations.
 We let the reader spell out these conditions explicitely.

-We leave it as an exercise to check that, within the symmetric monoidal category of differential graded vector spaces, this definition coincides with Willwacher's one from \cite{Will16} (from which we borrowed the name ``moperad'').
+Within the symmetric monoidal category of differential graded vector spaces, this definition coincides with Willwacher's one from \cite{Will16} (from which we borrowed the name ``moperad'').
 Note that the monoid structure for the monoidal product $\otimes$ encodes precisely the partial composition with respect to the second colour.
 We will denote this partial composition by $\circ_0$.